 The discord between these sides is growing by the day.
 Whatever they say about mutual respect it is evident that they have a fervent dislike of each other.
 Throughout the fourth day, as England batted vainly to save the match, praying for rain, Australia were sledging.

 While Joe Root tried to smile his way into their affections (a tougher ask than fending off a Johnson bouncer at full tilt), the old campaigners, Stuart Broad and Matt Prior, were embroiled in bitter altercations towards the end of the day.
 They continued the discussions leaving the field.
 They might have thought that as ye sow, so shall ye reap.

-Joe Root top scored for England with 87 runs It can be stated with certainty after the bulk of two Tests are complete that England are sliding down the other side of the mountain from the summit they reached two years ago.
+It can be stated with certainty after the bulk of two Tests are complete that England are sliding down the other side of the mountain from the summit they reached two years ago.
 The events of the past few weeks have shown that the 3-0 victory over Australia last summer was a chimera.

 Senior members of this team have frequently told us that they pride themselves on their honesty.
 This means that on the occasions they have been up against it there has been plenty of straight talking in the dressing room.
 It is time for the boys to fess up again and this time there may be no going back.

 The second Test has been dreadful for England.
 If the fourth day was better than the third it was a matter of fine margins.
 Bowled out for 172 on Saturday, they were left with a purely nominal 531 to win yesterday when Australia, wary of impending rain, declared their second innings at 132 for 3.